Why You Should Never Throw Out an Old Garden Hose

 Make a snake decoy to scare birds

-Firstly, put your hose to the test.
-If it flattens when you step on it, it’s not sturdy and weather-resistant and won’t live up to gardening duties.
-If flocks of annoying, messy birds are invading your backyard, try replicating their natural predator to keep them away.
+If flocks of annoying, messy birds are making a mess of your pool (or stealing berries from backyard plot!), try replicating their natural predator to keep them away.
 Cut a short length of hose, lay it on the grass—poised like a snake—and the birds will steer clear.

 Stabilize a tree

 A short length of old garden hose is a good way to tie a young tree to its stake.
 You’ll find the hose is flexible enough to bend when the tree does, but at the same time, it’s strong enough to keep the tree tied to its stake until it can stand on its own.
 Also, the hose will not damage the bark of a young tree as it grows.

 Here are more genius gardening tips you’ll wish you knew sooner.

 To avoid kids getting hurt on a backyard swing, put a length of old hose over each chain.
 This will prevent little hands from getting pinched on the swing chain.
 If you have access to one end of the chains, just slip the chain through the hose.
 Otherwise, slit the hose down the middle and slip it over the swing-set chains.
 Close the slit hose with a few wraps of duct tape.

 Here’s what every first aid kid should contain.